Lolito-Lindsey-Official/Expanding-Cards/README.md

 # Expanding-Cards
-This project will be about expanding photo cards.
+The following project contains expanding photo cards.
 When clicked, the selected photo will expand and the others will contract.